By: Vanessa Pogorelic

-When it comes to natural wonders, WA is pretty spectacular, and we have some rare and unique spectacles of nature that you won't see every day.
+When it comes to natural wonders, WA really is quite spectacular, with rare and unique spectacles of nature that you won't see every day.

 1. Aurora Australis